So you’ve been in Brazil for a while and have been hit by the 60% tax on everything that comes into the country?

 Brazil would rather produce their own nationalized products rather than import other countries’ products.

 So whenever anything non-exempt of tax is imported into the country, you are subject to pay the following taxes (note: the below links are in Portuguese, you can use to aid you):

 So basically a bunch of different “fees” and taxes that will make you pay over 60% of the original “declared” value unless…

 You utilize a loophole so that you can avoid all of these taxes: Any item declared under $50 and marked as “gift” is tax free.
 This is also true for books and CDs of any value.

 Here is how you do it in 3 simple steps:

 Here is the first and most important thing you need to know when sending a package: don’t lie! (not that you would of course)

-The customs agents will scan or open the package if it looks suspicious – so be as transparent as possible.
+The will scan or open the package if it looks suspicious – so be as transparent as possible.

 Here are a few good things to fill a package with that slip through:

 This basically means that you can send items that you may normally use “day to day” without much worry.